sera619/YTDownloader-Android/README.md

 ![](Resources/Splash/splash.svg)

-YouTube Downloader MAUI is a cross-platform application built with .NET MAUI that allows users to download audio from YouTube videos and playlists.
+YT Downloader is a cross-platform application built with .NET MAUI that allows users to download audio from YouTube videos and playlists.
 It is focused to work on Android.

 ## Features